 The good news for most people is that you can now put in a request to Facebook via the Admin Panel and if permission is granted, you can change the name of your Page no matter how many Likes you have.
-(Update on 26 January 2014 – The Request Change button (see below) is not available in every country and appears to be broken in others.
+(Update on 26 January 2014 – The Request Change button – see below – is not available in every country and appears to be broken in others.
 It is available on most Pages in the UK and USA.*)

 The process for changing your Facebook Page name is as follows: